newatoms/guides/be-a-managing-director/readme.md

 ## Responsibilities

 So what is it that makes up your job?
-These are the things you need to take care of.
+These are the things you need to take care of:

 ### Help the company grow sustainably